LucianoCirino/MHWI-LedgeLBG/README.md

 ---

 ## LLBG Settings
-The below sections cover the different settings available and what they mean
+The below section cover all the different settings that are available.

 ### General ⚙️
 | LBG Name | Primary Ammo | Wyvern Blast Reload |